AndrewEllis93/Print-Tuning-Guide/README.md

     - *You cannot accurately gauge this by feel.*
     - The motors themselves can generally handle much more.
 This temp limit comes from the printed parts rather than the motors themselves.
 ## Determining `hold_current`
+Recently, Klipper docs have started to [recommend against using a separate `hold_current`.](https://github.com/Klipper3d/klipper/pull/4977) You can achieve this by commenting out `hold_current`, or by setting it to the same value as your `run_current`.

-A rule of thumb is about 70% of your `run_current`.
+If you run a different hold current, a good rule of thumb is about 70% of your `run_current`.
 # Determining Maximum Speeds and Accelerations

 This section is purely about finding your absolute maximum speeds/accels. **This does not necessarily mean that these speeds or accelerations will be practical to print with** - but it can be handy to find the limits of your printer.
 You can use max speeds for things like travels, mesh, QGL, etc.